y1zhou/knowledge-base/content/series/time-series/4-nonstationary/4.4-variability/index.md

 \end{gathered}
 $$

-As indicated above, this methods requires the time series $X_t$ to be positive.
+As indicated above, this method requires the time series $X_t$ to be positive.
 If there exists negative values, a certain constant can be added.
 In R, we can use `FitAR::BoxCox()` to find the MLE and a 95% confidence interval for $\lambda$.

 ## Example of sunspot dataset